ezartech/com.ezartech.experimental.videoframes/README.md

-#ezAR VideoOverlay Cordova Plugin
+#ezAR VideoStream Cordova Plugin
-This plugin overlays the Cordova WebView on top of a custom camera view which provides
-a video preview.
-Using the VideoOverlay JavaScript api you can switch between the front
-and back cameras of a device, start and stop video preview from a camera and adjust the
-zoom level of the camera.

-When a camera is started its video output is displayed on the ezAR camera view.
-By default
-the camera view is not visible as it is hidden below the WebView's HTML content.
-Increase the transparency for the area(s) of the app UI (html) where you wish to see the view preview from the camera.
-The Cordova WebView control has the same dimensions as
-the camera view.
-In some cases the camera view and WebView sizes maybe smaller
-than the device display due to automatic scaling performed by VideoOverlay to
-maintain a consistent aspect ratio of the video stream.

-When a camera is started it is known as the active camera and it's video is
-rendered on the camera view.
-At this time the video content is NOT saved to the device's photo gallery.
+This experimental plugin produces video frames from the camera preview created by the VideoOverlay plugin.
+The video frames are returned to your app in the form of JPEG images encoded as data url via a callback you provide.
+You must includes the VideoOverlay plugin in your app and start a camera before starting to capture video frames.

 ##Supported Platforms
 - iOS 7, 8 & 9
-- Android 4.2 and greater

 ##Getting Started
-The simplest ezAR application involves adding the VideoOverlay plugin
+The simplest ezAR application involves adding the VideoOverlay
-to your Corodva project using the Cordova CLI
+and VideoStream plugins to your Corodva project using the Cordova CLI

         cordova plugin add pathtoezar/com.ezartech.ezar.videooverlay
+        cordova plugin add pathtoezar/com.ezartech.experimental.videostream

 Next in your Cordova JavaScript deviceready handler include the following
 JavaScript snippet to initialize the VideoOverlay plugin and activate the